kyppen/PG3402-Mikrotjenester-dragepust/README.md

 ### User Stories from Arbeidskrav:

-* As a user I can create a new character using the character generator, so that I can quickly and easily be ready to play
+* As a user I can create a new character using the character generator, so that I can quickly and easily be ready to play (Done)

-* As a user I can choose a character from the character selection, so that I can change between my favourite characters
+* As a user I can choose a character from the character selection, so that I can change between my favourite characters (Done)

-* As a user I can interact with their existing character, adding items, health etc., so that I can keep updating the character
+* As a user I can interact with their existing character, adding items, health etc., so that I can keep updating the character (Done)

+### User Stories from Eksamen
+In addition, we added the following user stories based on feedback from the arbeidskrav:

+* As a user I can create a campaign using the campaign generator, so that I can play with keep track of my players(Done)

+* As a user I can join an existing campaign, so that I can play with my party(Done)

 Architecture diagram from arbeidskrav
 ![Arbeidskrav Arkitektur](Docs/ArbeidskravArkitektur.PNG)
 Final architecture diagram
 ![Eksamen Arkitektur](Docs/EksamenArkitektur.PNG)

+### Example use case

 ### On Teamwork
+As a group of two, we planned and discussed the project specifications together.
+Because of this we were able to take advantage of the modularity microservices provide, letting us work on different parts of the project at the same time.

+Both worked on:
+* Character Service
+* Frontend

+Candidate 10 worked on:
+* Setting up Frontend configuration(Routes, HTTP requests, etc.)
+* User service
+* Stats service

+Candidate 11 worked on:
+* Campaign Service
+* Item service
+* Messenger Service
+* Dice roller service
+* Setting up Backend configuration (Docker, Consul, RabbitMQ, etc.)